What is canine massage?

 Are there prerequisites to taking any of the workshops?

-We request that the "Trust and Relationship-Building with Dogs" workshop be taken before most of our other workshops because it offers an essential foundation of skills required by anyone who works with dogs in any capacity.
+We require that the "Trust and Relationship-Building with Dogs" workshop be taken before most of our other workshops because it offers an essential foundation of skills required by anyone who works with dogs in any capacity.
+Many of our workshops also require that “Canine Massage Fundamentals” be taken as a pre-requisite as well.
+Pre-requisite details can be found on the Workshops page.

 Where are the workshops offered?

 Our workshops are taught in northern Virginia, Chicago, St. Louis, and Vero Beach, FL.
 If you would like to bring one of our instructors to teach a workshop out of a facility in your area, contact us at firstname.lastname@example.org.

 Do you offer any discounts?

 Yes.
-If you work or volunteer a minimum of 10 hours per month at an animal shelter or rescue organization, we would like to offer you a 20% discount off of any of our in-class workshops (does not apply to home study classes).
+If you work or volunteer a minimum of 10 hours per month at an animal shelter or rescue organization, we would like to offer you a 20% discount off of our fundamentals workshops - “Trust and Relationship-Building with Dogs” and “Canine Massage Fundamentals.”
 Verification will need to be obtained from the facility before a discount can be provided.